neurogeek953/AMLS_21-22_SN21207190/README.md

 - OpenCV (opencv-python): 4.5.3.56

 4) Instruction to Run the Files
+- Download the dataset from Kaggle before training the models.
 - Observe the Distribution of the Binary and Original Labels by running the file xploratoryDataAnalysis.py
 - Load and Test the 6 CNNs presented in the report by running TestCNN.py
 - Train and Test the 6 CNNs by running the file TestCNN.py